What is our primary use case?

 What was our ROI?

 This solution is greatly supporting a user-centric IT with less OPEX.
-Our ROI is just about 3 months away (so 15 months altogether).
+Our ROI was covered within 18 month.

 What's my experience with pricing, setup cost, and licensing?